d2718/dhttpr/README.md

 directory without manually appending a trailing slash (`/`) to the URL.

 As stated before, it's, like, totally without security, or any features other than directly responding to `GET`s and `POST`s.
-To request throttling (except as limited by the hardware and `dhttpd.py`'s ability to process requests serially).
+No request throttling (except as limited by the hardware and `dhttpd.py`'s ability to process requests serially).
 It was meant to be educational (for me), and to a lesser degree a simple local tool for determining if your web layouts look good